ZoraNeverEatFish/ns-3.27-for-ICC/src/sixlowpan/doc/sixlowpan.rst

 Design
 ======

 The model design does not follow strictly the standard from an architectural standpoint, as it does extend it beyond the original scope by supporting also other kinds of networks.

+Other than that, the module strictly follows :rfc:`4944` and :rfc:`6282`, with the following exceptions:

+* MESH and LOWPAN_BC0 dispatch types are not supported
+* HC2 encoding is not supported
+* IPHC's SAC and DAC are not supported

+The MESH and LOWPAN_BC0 are not supported as they do apply only to mesh-under architecture, which is not one of the goals of the module development.

-Other than that, the module strictly follows :rfc:`4944` and :rfc:`6282`, with the exception that HC2 encoding is not supported, as it has been superseded by IPHC and NHC compression type (\ :rfc:`6282`).
+The HC2 encoding is not supported, as it has been superseded by IPHC and NHC compression type (\ :rfc:`6282`).

-IPHC sateful (context-based) compression is supported but, since :rfc:`6775` ("Neighbor Discovery Optimization for IPv6 over Low-Power Wireless Personal Area Networks (6LoWPANs)") is not yet implemented, it is necessary to add the context to the nodes manually.

-This is possible though the ``SixLowPanHelper::AddContext`` function.
-Mind that installing different contexts in different nodes will lead to decompression failures.
+IPHC SAC and DAC are not yet supported, as they do require :rfc:`6775` for full compliance.
+It is planned to support them in the future.

 NetDevice
 #########

 The whole module is developed as a transparent NetDevice, which can act as a proxy between IPv6 and any NetDevice (the module has been successfully tested with PointToPointNedevice, CsmaNetDevice and LrWpanNetDevice).

 For this reason, the module implements a virtual NetDevice, and all the calls are passed without modifications to the underlying NetDevice.
 The only important difference is in GetMtu behaviour.
-It will always return *at least* 1280 bytes, as is the minimum IPv6 MTU.
+It will always return *at least* 1280 bytes, as is the minumum IPv6 MTU.

 The module does provide some attributes and some tracesources.
 The attributes are: